-It is unclear how other induction vaporizers will utilize the coil and cup system, or if they’ll use the cups at all, but as of right now this combo seems like the most user-friendly way to implement this technology.
 Dr. Dabber’s design creates a vaporization environment that has little to no oxygen inside of it, meaning that at higher temperatures your dry herb can heat over the point of combustion without combusting.
 This ultra-heating extracts 100% of the terpenes from your dry herb while leaving all the harmful parts in the cup.
 The induction coil is covered by a carb cap, making the area air-tight.
 The lack of oxygen is what prevents combustion and oxidation of your vapor compounds while still giving smooth draws with less waste.

 The included induction cups help to save overall costs since they eliminate atomizers.

 Some readers might notice that I haven’t mentioned any atomizers yet.
 Thanks to this application of induction heating there are no atomizers that need to be replaced, just the induction cups.
 By eliminating the need for atomizers, the SWITCH has made desktop vaping that much easier.
 Most of us have broken or lost an atomizer at some point in time, so having this cost-saving feature is excellent for users who might consider themselves clumsy or absent-minded.
 The induction cups help to accelerate the heat up process as well.
 During preheating, most temperatures only take around five to twelve seconds to heat up.